somxr/ar-facemesh/README.md

 Click Configure then Generate.
 Click on Open Project.

-You should have all three libs op
+You should have all three libs

+Copy